 search-api: Search Quality Metrics

 We use Elasticsearch's Ranking Evaluation API to assess the quality of results retrieved from Elasticsearch prior to re-ranking.
-The API enables us to score how well search-api ranks results for a given query.
+The API enables us to score how well search-api ranks results by relevancy for a given query.

 What is rank evaluation?